-PART 13-APPROVAL OF LEGALITY
+PART 12-APPROVAL OF LEGALITY

-All legal matters incident to the authorization, issuance and delivery of the Remarketed Bonds were subject to the approval of Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the Corporation.
-Copies of the original approving opinions of Bond Counsel are attached to this Remarketing Circular as Appendices C-1 and C-2.
-Attached as Appendices C-3 and C-4 are the forms of opinions of Bond Counsel proposed to be rendered on the Conversion Date.
-Certain legal matters have been passed on by Orrick, Herrington & Sutcliffe LLP, New York, New York, New York, Bond Counsel to the Corporation, by the Attorney General of the State of New York, General Counsel to the Corporation, and by Harris Beach PLLC, New York, New York, counsel to the Remarketing Agent.
+All legal matters incident to the authorization, issuance and delivery of the Series 2010A Subordinate Bonds are subject to the approval of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Corporation.
+Certain legal matters are subject to the approval of the Attorney General of the State of New York, General Counsel to the Corporation.
+Carter Ledyard & Milburn LLP, New York, New York, has acted as counsel for the Trustee.

-PART 14-FINANCIAL ADVISOR
+PART 13-FINANCIAL ADVISOR

-Public Resources Advisory Group, New York, New York, is acting as financial advisor to the Corporation in connection with certain matters relating to the remarketing of the Remarketed Bonds.
+Public Resources Advisory Group, New York, New York, is acting as financial advisor to the Corporation in connection with the issuance of the Series 2010A Subordinate Bonds.

-PART 15-TRUSTEE
+PART 14-TRUSTEE